pryv/dev-site/source/guides/data-modelling.md

     }
   }
 ```
 The problem is...
 Every time Grandma will need to add a new medication in her daily cocktail (and God knows she will, she's not getting younger), we will have to create a new event type to perform content validation.
-The details steps are explained in the [Data Types Github repository](https://github.com/pryv/data-types).
+The detailed steps are explained in the [Data Types Github repository](https://github.com/pryv/data-types).

 ### 2. Create a substream per medication (recommended)
 ```json